Drop the Hyphen in Asian American

 By Henry Fuhrmann • January 23, 2018

-Ed. note: The Associated Press Stylebook and BuzzFeed Style Guide have credited “Drop the Hyphen in ‘Asian American'” with being the impetus for changing their guides.
+Ed. note: The Associated Press Stylebook and BuzzFeed Style Guide have credited “Drop the Hyphen in ‘Asian American'” as the impetus for changing their guides.
+In 2021, The New York Times quietly dropped the hyphen, mentioning the 2019 decision by AP in its memo to staff.
 Please note that this contains slurs as examples of how our society and language have evolved.

 When author Viet Thanh Nguyen told his Facebook followers in May about a new essay of his in The New York Times, he noted that he and the paper of record differed on a seemingly minor detail: the punctuation.
 Elaborating on the piece, “The Great Vietnam War Novel Was Not Written by an American,” he pointed out that he had used Vietnamese American, “but the Times hyphenates it.”

 Nguyen serves as the Aerol Arnold Chair of English at the University of Southern California, won the Pulitzer Prize for fiction for The Sympathizer in 2016, received a Guggenheim Fellowship in April, and was granted a MacArthur in October.
 Yet even such an accomplished teacher-author-scholar—a multihyphenate, dare we say—had to yield to his publisher’s stylebook over the handful of presumably unwanted usages of Vietnamese-American in his essay.